 Therefore, for the special case of ReLU, the neuronal output $y^l_q$ follows a lognormal distribution.
 We tested this prediction with VGGNet-16, as discussed in Section~\ref{Empirical Results}. \\

-In summary, there are two local competitions that are happening simultaneously, one between the connections and the other between the neurons, in every layer.
-Both reach their own arbitrage equilibrium when $\Phi_w$ and $\Phi_{_N}$ are maximized, respectively.
+In summary, during training, there are two local competitions that are happening simultaneously, one between the connections and the other between the neurons in every layer.
+At the end of the training, both reach their own arbitrage equilibrium when $\Phi_w$ and $\Phi_{_N}$ are maximized, respectively.
 These arbitrage equilibria result in the emergence of two different lognormal distributions, one for connection weights and the other for neuronal iota. \\